 5. Medical Examiner’s Certificate

-- Until June 2025, you’re required to verify that the medical examiner is listed on the NRCME
+- After June 2025, you’re not required to verify that the medical examiner is listed on the NRCME any longer.

-- Keep only the certificate in file.
+- Keep only the DOT medical certificate in file.
 Retaining the long form could expose you to having to maintain HIPPA compliance due to the nature of the information.

 6. Driver’s License Copy